sptankard/digitalsecuritycurriculum/pages/02.curriculum/04.secure-your-computer/chapter4.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
                            <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">To do so, go to the Security &amp; Privacy preferences under the System Preferences → Security & Privacy→ General tab.
 There, you will see an option to Disable Automatic Login.
-Additionally you can alos set the units of time for your screen lock so that your computer brings up the login screen if it is idle.
+Additionally you can also set the units of time for your screen lock so that your computer brings up the login screen if it is idle.
 This is a great addition to protecting your data and we recommend you set that here at this time. </span>
 		       </div>
 		     </div>